caarlos0/gophercon-2025/slides.md

 ```

 ^ at charm we have a couple of libs
-lipgloss handles styling, and ansi has helpers for all common and some uncommon ansi sequences
+lipgloss handles styling, and ansi has helpers for all common and some uncommon
+ansi sequences
-Most of the time, you'll only need lipgloss though
+Most of the time, you'll only need lipgloss though, as bubble tea handles the
+other stuff in a more user-friendly way

 ---